AmandaHJLIS/MarcViiew/README.md

 3. Connect the USB storage device containing your Wii games.
 4. Open the Homebrew Channel and launch MarcViiew.

-Note: MarcViiew is currently a work in progress.
-Some menu options and planned features are not yet implemented.
+## Note

+MarcViiew remains a work in progress.
+The current release focuses on establishing the core catalogue, metadata and MARC 21 functionality.
+Additional UI and Wii-specific features will be developed in future releases.

+Thanks to GameTDB, the Library of Congress, ISO/TC 46, and Boipurple for the resources and standards used by the project.

 ## License